Excerpt from Let Food Be Thy Gift

 Einstein said, “We cannot solve our problems with the same level of thinking that created them.”

 What I witnessed at the elementary’s health and wellness event is the same thinking that has produced epidemics of diet-related disease and sickness in both adults and kids.
-The only thing that would have been different if the event had been put on for adults is there would have been fitness gyms, not sports teams, signing up adults.
+In fact, the only thing that would have been different if the event had been put on for adults is there would have been fitness gyms, not sports teams, signing up adults.

 So here’s my question to you… “What is it going to take?”